 Pennant Announces Fourth Quarter and Year-End 2022 Earnings Release and Call

-EAGLE, Idaho, Feb.
-17, 2023 (GLOBE NEWSWIRE) -- The Pennant Group, Inc. PNTG, the parent company of operating subsidiaries that provide home health, hospice and senior living services, announced today that it expects to issue its fourth quarter and fiscal year 2022 financial results on Thursday, February 23, 2023.
+/EIN News/ -- EAGLE, Idaho, Feb.
+17, 2023 (GLOBE NEWSWIRE) -- The Pennant Group, Inc. (NASDAQ: PNTG), the parent company of operating subsidiaries that provide home health, hospice and senior living services, announced today that it expects to issue its fourth quarter and fiscal year 2022 financial results on Thursday, February 23, 2023.

 Pennant invites current and prospective investors to tune into a live webcast to be held the following day, Friday, February 24, 2023, at 10:00 a.m.
 Mountain Time (12:00 p.m.
 Eastern Time), during which Pennant’s management will discuss its fourth quarter and fiscal year 2022 results.